-At the December 31, 2021 valuation and measurement date, the following employees were covered by the benefit terms:
+At the December 31, 2022 valuation and measurement date, the following employees were covered by the benefit terms:

-Inactive employees of beneficiaries currently receiving benefits 11 Inactive employees entitles to but not yet receiving benefits 42 Active employees 51 104
+Inactive employees of beneficiaries currently receiving benefits 10 Inactive employees entitles to but not yet receiving benefits 47 Active employees 54 111

 Contributions.
-The contribution rates for employees in TMRS are either 5%, 6% or 7% of employee gross earnings, and the City matching percentages are with 100%, 150% or 200%, both as adopted by the governing body of the City.
-Under the state law governing TMRS, the contribution rate for each city is determined annually by the actuary, using the Entry Age Normal (EAN) actuarial cost method.
-The actuarially determined rate is the estimated amount necessary to finance the cost of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+Employee contribution rates in TMRS are either 5%, 6% or 7% of the employee's gross earnings, and the City matching percentages are with 100%, 150% or 200%, both as adopted by the governing body of the City.
+Under the state law governing TMRS, the contribution rate for each City is determined annually by the actuary, using the Entry Age Normal (EAN) actuarial cost method.
+The City's contribution rate is based on the liabilities created from the benefit plan options selected by the City and any changes in benefits or actual experience over time.

 Employees for the City were required to contribute 7% of their annual gross earnings during the fiscal year.
-The contributions rates for the City were 9.14% and 9.21% in calendar years 2021 and 2022, respectively.
-The City's contributions to TMRS for the year ended September 30, 2022, were \$382,003, and were equal to the required contributions.
+The contributions rates for the City were 9.21% and 9.58% in calendar years 2022 and 2023, respectively.
+The City's contributions to TMRS for the year ended September 30, 2023, were \$496,398, and were equal to the required contributions.

 Net Pension Liability.
-The City's Net Pension Liability (NPL) was measured as of December 31, 2021, and the Total Pension Liability (TPL) used to calculate the Net Pension Liability was determined by an actuarial valuation as of that date.
+The City's Net Pension Liability (NPL) was measured as of December 31, 2022, and the Total Pension Liability (TPL) used to calculate the Net Pension Liability was determined by an actuarial valuation as of that date.